Father of TV chef Lawson's assistants arrested for mob ties

 MILAN The father of two former Italian assistants of Britain's celebrity chef Nigella Lawson has been arrested for conspiring to sell cocaine and hashish as a member of the Calabrian mafia, investigators said on Thursday.

-In a court case that ended last month, sisters Francesca and Elisabetta Grillo were cleared of defrauding Lawson and her ex-husband Charles Saatchi of 685,000 pounds.
+In a court case that ended last month, sisters Francesca and Elisabetta Grillo were cleared of defrauding Lawson and her ex-husband Charles Saatchi of 685,000 pounds ($1.13 million).

 Michele Grillo, 66, was taken into custody on Wednesday after a long investigation into the criminal activities in Italy's financial capital Milan of the Barbaro-Papalia mafia clan, which is based in the small Calabrian town of Plati.